-2 In California, mediation is voluntary.
-You may request a due process hearing or 3 mediation-only.
-Mediation-only means you are asking for mediation without asking for a 4 due process hearing.
-Mediation is an informal proceeding conducted in a 5 nonadversarial manner.
-If you request mediation-only you and the school district will 6 receive a notice that mediation has been scheduled, and the notice will contain the time, 7 date and location of the mediation as well as the name, address, and phone number of 8 a knowledgeable and impartial mediator assigned to the case.
-The mediation must be 9 scheduled within 15 days of the Office of Administrative Hearing's receipt of the request.
-10 Attorneys cannot attend mediation-only.
-However, you or the school district may be 11 accompanied and advised by non-attorney representatives.
-Statements made by you 12 and the school district during mediation are confidential and may not be used in a due 13 process hearing or court action.
-Any agreement reached during mediation must be in 14 writing and signed by all parties.
-You may also ask the school district to resolve 15 disputes through alternative dispute resolution (ADR), which is also less adversarial than a due process hearing.
-ADR and mediation are voluntary methods of resolving a 16 17 dispute.
-If the dispute is not resolved during mediation or through ADR, you may 18 proceed to a due process hearing.
-Mediation or ADR are not prerequisites to 19 requesting a due process hearing.
-20 21 A due process hearing is a formal proceeding where you and the school district 22 are given the opportunity to present witnesses, documentary evidence, and oral and written argument in support of your respective positions on disputed special education issues.
+In California, mediation is voluntary.
+You may request a due process hearing or mediation-only.
+Mediation-only means you are asking for mediation without asking for a due process hearing.
+Mediation is an informal proceeding conducted in a non-adversarial manner.
+If you request mediation-only you and the school district will receive a notice that mediation has been scheduled, and the notice will contain the time, date and location of the mediation as well as the name, address, and phone number of a knowledgeable and impartial mediator assigned to the case.
+The mediation must be scheduled within 15 days of the Office of Administrative Hearing's receipt of the request.
+Attorneys cannot attend mediation-However, you or the school district may be accompanied and advised by non-attorney only. representatives.
+Statements made by you and the school district during mediation are confidential and may not be used in a due process hearing or court action.
+Any agreement reached during mediation must be in writing and signed by all parties.
+You may also ask the school district to resolve disputes through alternative dispute resolution (ADR), which is also less adversarial than a due process hearing.
+ADR and mediation are voluntary methods of resolving a dispute.
+If the dispute is not resolved during mediation or through ADR, you may proceed to a due process hearing.
+Mediation or ADR are not prerequisites to requesting a due process hearing.

+A due process hearing is a formal proceeding where you and the school district are given the opportunity to present witnesses, documentary evidence, and oral and written argument in support of your respective positions on disputed special education issues.
 You may request a mediation conference at any point during the due process hearing.
 A request for a due process hearing must be filed within (2) years from the date you or the school district knew or should have known about the alleged action that forms the basis of the due process hearing complaint.
-Upon receiving a request for a due process hearing complaint.
-Upon receiving a request for a due process hearing the school district will receive a notice from the Office of Administrative Hearings with the time, date and location of the due process hearing.
+Upon receiving a request for a due process hearing, you and the school district will receive a notice from the Office of Administrative Hearings with the time, date and location of the due process hearing.
 If your primary language is other than English, or other mode of communication, an interpreter will be provided for you at the hearing.

 Prior to the opportunity for an impartial due process hearing, within fifteen (15) days of receiving your due process hearing complaint, the school district is required to convene a mandatory resolution meeting with you and the relevant members of the IEP Team who have specific knowledge of the facts raised in your complaint, where you can discuss your complaint and the facts that form the basis of your complaint, and the school district is provided the opportunity to resolve the complaint.
 The resolution meeting must include a representative from the school district who has decision making authority on behalf of the school district, but may not include an attorney for the school district unless the parent is also accompanied by an attorney.
 Attorneys' fees may not be awarded relating to a resolution meeting.
+Unless the school district agrees, you may not waive the mandatory resolution meeting.
 If resolution is reached to resolve the complaint at the mandatory resolution meeting, the parties must sign a legally binding agreement.
 If the school district has not resolved the complaint to your satisfaction within thirty (30) days of the receipt of the complaint, the due process hearing may move forward and all applicable timelines for a due process hearing shall commence.